hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ___TODO__: check point here
 Hinting is a way to tell the query planner how to execute the query.
 You can do it either explicitly (e.g. via pg_hint_plan in Postgres), or by tweaking the query, so that the planner selects the optimal plan.
-I try to stay away from the first option–unless the distribution of data is very stable, you can shoot yourself in the foot.
-By explicit plan hinting in Postgres, you are effectively disabling its optimizer.
+I try to stay away from the first option.
+Unless the distribution of data is very stable, you can shoot yourself in the foot.
+By explicit plan hinting in Postgres, you are interfering with its optimizer.
 Normally, Postgres' cost-based  optimizer estimates costs of different possible plans and selects the cheapest, but if you use hints, you restrict its freedom of choice.
 There are certainly situations when plan hinting is the best strategy, but, from my experience, they are rare.
 If you are not sure whether to use explicit plan hinting, don't.

 Sometimes, you might boost query performance by tweaks that make no apparent sense.
 Let's see how I made a query almost two hundred times slower by removing an unnecessary join.
+(Unfortunately, I was not able to reproduce this with toy data, so I will use a real example.
-The query was supposed to extract the first content block of articles published on the website and it looked like this:
+The query extracts the first content block of articles published on the website and it looked like this:
 ```sql
 select e2.id,
        mac.field_module_text,